microsoft/nanotune/docs/overview/index.rst

 stepping over its safety range while measuring the current through the device.
 The desired feature, a sharp current dip reaching zero, is confirmed by a binary classifier trained with experimental data.
-Only if traces of all gates show a good pinch-off, a device is tuned.
+Only if traces of all gates show a good pinchoff, a device is tuned.

 The subsequent dot-tuning sequence is able to tune into either the single and double dot regime, with the main difference being the voltage value set to the central barrier.
-To form a double dot, a more negative value (when tuning in depletetion mode) is required than for the single dot regime.
+To form a double dot, a more negative value (when tuning in depletion mode) is required than for the single dot regime.
-Specifically, the dot-tuning process consists of a sequence of one- and two-dimensional measurements, referred to as gate characterizations and charge diagrams respectively.
+Specifically, the dot-tuning process consists of a sequence of one- and two-dimensional measurements, referred to as gate characterizations and charge diagrams.
 Each measurement is assessed by a binary classifier to determine quality and, in the case of a charge diagram, the charge state (i.e. single vs double dot).
 Gate characterizations are used to determine each gate's 'active' voltage range.
 An active voltage range, also called `current_valid_range`, is the range within which we expect the desired charge state to occur.
-A sequence of faster, one-dimensional measurements is an efficient way to narrow down the large parameter space before proceeding with more time consuming, two-dimensional measurements.
+A sequence of faster, one-dimensional measurements is an efficient way to narrow down the large parameter space before proceeding with more time consuming two-dimensional measurements.
 Due to capacitive coupling, active ranges need to be updated each time the voltage of a nearby gate is changed.
 Once all gates are characterized and barriers set to a value within their